hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 <img src="./assets/assembly_with_substrate.gif" width="600">

-The FEA model consists of a hyperelastic substrate and a precursor, which is initially placed just above the substrate with a small gap.
+The FEA model consists of a hyperelastic substrate and a structure, which is initially placed just above the substrate with a small gap.
 The simulation comprises three steps:

 1. **Step-1:** Pre-stretch the substrate to a specified prestrain.

-2. **Step-2:** Press the bonding regions of the precursor onto the substrate to bring them into contact, forming adhesion.
+2. **Step-2:** Press the bonding regions of the structure onto the substrate to bring them into contact, forming adhesion.

-3. **Step-3:** Release the prestrain, allowing the precursor to buckle and self-assemble.
+3. **Step-3:** Release the prestrain, allowing the structure to buckle and self-assemble.

 ## Details of the simulation